Sustainability at Mitsui & Co.

 Roundtable on Sustainable Palm Oil (RSPO)

 The Roundtable on Sustainable Palm Oil (RSPO) is a nonprofit organization established to promote the sustainable production and utilization of palm oil through the conservation of tropical rain forests and biodiversity.
-Mitsui supports the RSPO’s philosophy of contributing to sustainability through industry, and has been collaborating on various business-based initiatives since joining the organization in 2008.
+Mitsui supports the RSPO's philosophy of contributing to sustainability through industry, and has been collaborating on various business-based initiatives since joining the organization in 2008.
 For the fiscal year ended March 2018, RSPO-certified palm oil accounted for 2.8% of palm oil handled by Mitsui, and we aim to increase the ratio of such sustainable palm oil we procure to 100% by 2023.